New Resource

 Topaz Nyx Model Overview

-Nyx runs at 1× (preserve original resolution) or pairs with upscaling for a complete restoration pass.
+Nyx runs at its native resolution (denoise only) or pairs with an upscaling model for a complete restoration pass.

 topaz nyx model